Ashrit-K/Ashrit-Kasshyap/CV_AshritKasshyap.md

 ### PES Institute of Technology, South Campus

-Bachelor of Mechanical Engineering

-*Jun 2014 to Jun*
+Bachelor of Mechanical Engineering, *Jun 2014 to Jun*

 ## Other Certifications and Skills